Running on the KV260 Board

 Run the Image Resizing Application

-Place the AR1335 camera module pointing to the users face and run the Image Resizing Application accelerated app.
-The command will run for 3-4 mins and will automatically terminate.
-Since monitors does not support lower resolutions, the output is captured in a file.
-The command will perform the following operations:
+Place the AR1335 camera module pointing towards your face and run the Image Resizing Application accelerated app.
+The command runs for three-four minutes and automatically terminates.
+Because the monitors do not support lower resolutions, the output is captured in a file.
+The command performs the following operations:

 media-device=/dev/media0 v4l2src0::io-mode=dmabuf v4l2src0::stride-align=256 v4l2src0::num-buffers=1000 ! video/x-raw, width=1920, height=1080, format=NV12, framerate=30/1

-• The pre-processing acceleration kernel converts it to a BGR format and performs a resizing algorithm of 224*224 size, which is specified using the following coomand
+• The pre-processing acceleration kernel converts it to a BGR format and performs a resizing algorithm of 224*224 size, which is specified using the following command:

 vvas_xmultisrc kconfig="/opt/xilinx/kv260-smartcam/share/vvas/facedetect/preprocess.json" ! video/x-raw, width=224, height=224, format=BGR

-• THe output is written to the disk using the filesink command filesink location=capture1.bgr.
-The capture.bgr will be viewed using the Pyuv player in the next step.
+• The output is written to the disk using the filesink command filesink location=capture1.bgr.
+The capture.bgr is viewed using the Pyuv player in the next step.

 gst-launch-1.0 mediasrcbin media-device=/dev/media0 v4l2src0::io-mode=dmabuf v4l2src0::stride-align=256 v4l2src0::num-buffers=1000 ! video/x-raw, width=1920, height=1080, format=NV12, framerate=30/1 ! queue ! vvas_xmultisrc kconfig="/opt/xilinx/kv260-smartcam/share/vvas/facedetect/preprocess.json" ! video/x-raw, width=224, height=224, format=BGR ! queue ! filesink location=capture1.bgr